FourjsGenero/wc_signature/README.md

 Quick instructions before something more formal.

 Test program should download and run without changes.
-Tested with GDC, waiting for fix to a GAS issue before test other devices.

 To use in your apps, place the html/js files into your webcomponents directory